We do it up right.

 Jason

-just use a fork to kinda cut/lightly mash them after you dump them in
+just use a fork to kinda cut/lightly mash them

 (I actually used an old potato masher to just squish them up a bit.)